CRITERIA Subcommand (GENLIN command)

 0 to fix the scale parameter.

-If the MODEL
+If the MODEL subcommand

-specifies DISTRIBUTION = NORMAL
+specifies DISTRIBUTION = NORMAL, IGAUSS, GAMMA,

-then any of the SCALE
+or TWEEDIE then any of the SCALE options

 may be used.
-For these distributions, the default value is MLE
+For these distributions, the default value is MLE.

 If

-subcommand specifies DISTRIBUTION
+the MODEL subcommand specifies DISTRIBUTION

 or a fixed number may be used.
 For these distributions, the default